The definition of a miserable person is wretchedly unhappy or uncomfortable. That is pretty spot on, don’t you think?

-When a person is miserable they never see or expect the good in anything and always try to make those around them feel just as bad and negative as them.
+When a person is miserable, they never see or expect the good in anything and always try to make those around them feel just as bad and negative as them.
 Being miserable is a way of life for some people because they get sympathy, constant reassurance from other miserable people and a sense of self, defined by whatever circumstance they find themselves in.

-They are never thankful for anything
+1. They’re never thankful for anything.

-When a person shows gratitude they should do it from a point of view of happiness and are usually ten times more likely to be thankful for things they already have rather than the things they don’t.
+When a person shows gratitude, they should do it from a point of view of happiness and are usually ten times more likely to be thankful for things they already have rather than the things they don’t.

-They lead a very unadventurous life
+2. They lead a very unadventurous life.

 Life is predictable as far as a highly miserable person is concerned.
 TV is a big activity in this kind of life coupled with addiction and other mediocre activities such as reading tabloid papers and celebrity magazines, none of which stimulate or invigorate the body or mind.

-They live in and glorify the past
+3. They live in and glorify the past.

 When a highly miserable people vilify the past, they refer to it as being born in the wrong place at the wrong time, or life when they were a kid was unhappy and they never got what they wanted.

-They do things for personal gain
+4. They do things for personal gain.

 “All the happiness in the world stems from wanting others to be happy, and all the suffering in the world stems from wanting the self to be happy.” – Shantideva